Skip to content

 Using addHandler

-LogXide's Rust native handlers give the best throughput, but addHandler() also accepts standard Python logging.Handler subclasses, which run alongside the Rust pipeline:
+LogXide's Rust native handlers give the best throughput, but addHandler() also accepts standard Python logging.Handler subclasses, which run once on the Python side (without the fast-path GIL release):

 from logxide import logging, FileHandler, StreamHandler, RotatingFileHandler